OneOfEleven/Parabolic-dish-design/README.md

 </div>

-An offset fed dish is nothing more than a cutout section from a circular prime focus dish.
+An offset fed dish is nothing more than a cutout section (away from the center) of a much larger straight fed circular prime focus dish.